rfshelley/Documentation/publishing/index.rst

 .. _publishing-for-yourself:

-For Yourself
+For yourself
 ------------

 When you publish for yourself, your SmartApp or Device Handler is available *only to your account* on your SmartThings mobile app.

 .. _ensure-proper-location:

-Ensure Proper Location
+Ensure proper Location
 ^^^^^^^^^^^^^^^^^^^^^^

 To publish your SmartApp or Device Handler properly, you must be at the proper Location *before* you begin writing your code.